UKCloud/terraform-modules/OpenStack/README.md

-# Skyscape Terraform Modules
+# OpenStack Terraform Modules

-This directory contains a collection of re-usable Terraform modules for vCloud Director and OpenStack.
-They have been developed for use on Skyscape Cloud Service's vCloud and OpenStack infrastructure and are being provided to the Open Source community for all to make use of.
+This directory contains a collection of re-usable Terraform modules for OpenStack.
+They have been developed for use on Skyscape Cloud Service's OpenStack infrastructure and are being provided to the Open Source community for all to make use of.

-See the README.md files in each sub-directory for details on each module and example code snippets for using the modules.
+Details of the modules will be added here as they are published.

 ----------